AzaharSK/NajrinPracticeaRepo/Java/01-Core-Java.md

+## What is an Identifier in Java ?

+- An identifier is the name given to a variable, method, class, interface, package, or object in Java.
+- It is used to identify something in a program.

 ## What are reserved words ?
 How many reserved words in java ?

 Reserved words (also called keywords) are words that have a special predefined meaning in Java.

-You `cannot use` them as identifier:
+You `cannot use` them as `identifier` like below:

 - Variable names
 - Class names